veracruz-project/veracruz-examples/i-poc/README.md

 # i-poc

-The i_poc is an end-to-end example of using veracruz to run confidentail computing functions in the cloud.
-The example runs on AWS and utlizes AWS Nitro.
+The i_poc is an end-to-end example of using veracruz to run confidential computing functions in the cloud.
+The example runs on AWS and utilizes AWS Nitro.

 This is the high level Iotex PoC description.
 The key here is that the processing of the video is triggered by the user from their laptop (in the example), and the object detection happens in Nitro Enclaves on top of Veracruz.